210823-java-msa-wvu/jonathan-alvaradogomez-p1/README.md

 ### Once a **Department Head** signs in, they have the ability to:
   - Approve/ deny employee's reimbursement request
-    - If denied, Direct Supervisor must provide a reason.
+    - If denied, Department Head must provide a reason.
   - Request additional information from employee before approval

 If this task is not complete within 5 days of receival, then request is auto-approved.